conp-pcno-training/SDC-LOSSLESS-QC/_episodes/05-making_decisions_about_the_data.md

 > > ![Scroll Plot 4b]({{ page.root }}/fig/qc_example_04b.png "Scroll Plot - Example 4b")
 > > Component 16 has an artefact between 2005-2007 seconds.
 It also contains a number of other artefacts throughout the file and the component does not visibly appear to contribute any cortical data, based on the overlay projection.
 In this case, it is best to remove the component.
 > >
+> > To remove this component, hover over it and right click the mouse.
+This will add a manual mark to the component and will gray it out.
+> >
 > > {: .output}
 > {: .solution}
 >